She-Ra: He-Man: The Most Powerful Game in the Universe (2012)

 She-Ra appeared in the 2012 handheld video game He-Man: The Most Powerful Game in the Universe.

+Masters of the Universe: Revolution (2024)

+In Masters of the Universe's third part, Masters of the Universe: Revolution, she appears first in a flashback in the third episode when she was kidnapped by Hordak as a baby, and in her Despara persona during the fifth episode's epilogue.
+She is voiced by Grey DeLisle in her Despara form.

+In the comic book tie-in Masters of the Universe: Revolution #4, published by Dark Horse Comics, Despara appears at the end of the story, a variant cover features the phrase "Who is Despara?".

 She-Ra live action television series

 On September 13, 2021, Amazon announced that a live action She-Ra series is in development with DreamWorks Animation serving as an executive producer as the series will be a new, standalone story and will not be connected to the 2018 animated show.
+In October 4, 2024, it was announced that Heidi Schreck signed to write the series.
+Despite being produced by Amazon MGM Studios, who are also producing the 2026 Masters of the Universe film adaptation, it is unknown if the series will be connected to the movie.